 Tetra Society of North America

-A unique charity that connects volunteers with individuals to design and build custom, one-of-a-kind assistive devices that solve specific problems.
+A unique volunteer-based charity that connects skilled volunteers with people with disabilities to create custom, one-of-a-kind assistive devices.
+They solve specific problems for individuals when commercial solutions are not available.

 Website: Tetra Society of North America